Last summer this Loaded Campfire Cauliflower recipe was a staple in our camping meals. I have been waiting for months to share the recipe with you!

 Following a ketogenic lifestyle, I have modified many of my favorite recipes to be low carb.
 By simply swapping cauliflower for potatoes in this Loaded Campfire Potatoes recipe I have created a yummy keto meal that is perfect for camping.
 Not a fan of cauliflower?
 Try subbing diced celery root or jicama (both low carb).

 Just be sure to boil them before cooking over the campfire or bar-b-cue.
 I like to steam the cauliflower first at home before preparing and packaging this recipe for camping.
 It’s not necessary but it makes cooking time faster in the long run.

 Tips for making Camping Freezer Meals:

-- Use 1 gallon, large freezer bags (aff link).
+- Use 1 gallon, large freezer bags.
 Label bags with the date, recipe and cooking instructions

 - Lay ingredients flat in the bag for easier storage in the freezer.

 - Defrost meals in the refrigerator and place into tinfoil packet for cooking or dump onto a skillet.

 - Store meals for up to three months in the freezer.

 - Cook cauliflower until al dente (do not over cook), chop